Hi! My name is Heather Hart, and I am the voice behind this website.

-But if you are reading this and going through your own chronic pain journey, I want you to know that you are not alone; and it’s my hope that you find Jesus here.
+All that said, if you are reading this and are going through your own chronic pain journey, I want you to know that you are not alone; and it’s my hope that you find Jesus here.

 From one sufferer to another,

-I had no idea that first couple of days that I would still be dealing with it over seven years later, yet here I am.
+I had no idea that first couple of days that I would be dealing with this pain over seven years later, yet here I am.

 Chronic pain takes a toll but the good news is that Jesus remains the same – yesterday, today, and forever.
 And His love never waivers.